OpenStack command line tool installation using package manager tools

 cd python_virtualenvs virtualenv osclient

-This creates a new directory called "osclient" under the "python_virtualenvs" directory.
+This creates a new directory called "osclient" in the "python_virtualenvs" directory.
 This directory will contain everything you install within the virtual environment.
 It also contains a script for activating the environment that you need to run next:

 After activation, further Python or pip commands will run in the context of the virtual environment.
 If you now proceed with the installation instructions below, all packages will be installed in your newly created virtual environment.
 You will know that the "osclient" virtual environment is activated when you see the text "(osclient)" before your prompt in the shell you are using.
 If you install the command line clients inside a virtual environment, they will only be available within that virtual environment.